aflaxman/dp_2020_census/methods.md

 Differential privacy is a characteristic of an algorithm; it is not a specific algorithm.
-Algorithms often achieve differential privacy by adding random noise to the exact, but non-DP output.[@dwork2014algorithmic]
+Algorithms often achieve differential privacy by adding random noise.[@dwork2014algorithmic]

 The new disclosure avoidance system for the 2020 US Census is designed to be DP and to maintain the accuracy of census